madankeda/vsd/week1/day5/README.md

     end
 endmodule
 ```
 The output y changes only when input i0 is high.
-Other times, the output retains its pervious values.
+Other times, the output retains its previous values.

 Iverilog and gtkwave output: